ipanova/pulp_puppet/docs/tech-reference/type.rst

  contributor "Puppet Labs" has the username "puppetlabs".

 ``name``
- Module's name only, not including the author section.
-For the module identified as "puppetlabs/stdlib", this field would be "stdlib".
+ Module's name.
+For the module identified as "puppetlabs/stdlib", this field would be "puppetlabs/stdlib" and it should correspond to name mentioned in the module's metadata.

 ``version``
  Module's version, which according to Puppet Labs' documentation, should follow